-If you're resident in Israel, defined by Israel being the 'centre of your life' during the tax year, and/or you spend a minimum of 183 days in Israel during the tax year, you should file a return.
-Israeli tax returns are due by May 31st, or June 30th if you file online.
+If you're resident in Israel, defined by Israel being the 'centre of your life' during the tax year, and/or you spend a minimum of 183 days in Israel during the tax year, you should file an Israeli return.
+Israeli tax returns are due by May 31st if you file online.

 The Israeli equivalent of the IRS is called the Israel Tax Authority.